Frequently asked questions

 Is training offered to volunteers?

 Yes.
 Although many volunteers bring knowledge, skills and experience to their roles much of the volunteer work is unique to the museum and art gallery environment.
-We provide induction and training to all volunteers.
+We provide an induction and necessary training to all volunteers.

 How do I apply to become a volunteer?